DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-13 Meeting Notes.md

 ## Goals for v0.7.0:

-## Code: Hard-Focus on Combat & Enemies
+### Code: Hard-Focus on Combat & Enemies

-## LD: Keep working on Levels
+### LD: Keep working on Levels
-Ideally, you should have something new by the LD meeting again so we can go through and review it
+Ideally, you should have something new by the LD meeting again so we can go through and review it.

-## Narrative: Some "Tutorial" Dialogue
+### Narrative: Some "Tutorial" Dialogue
-Ideally, we have some "tutorial" interactions
+Ideally, we have some "tutorial" interactions for the player to go through during their first run of the game.
+This should help us establish a good pace for the dialogue in the game.

+### 2D Artist: Keep working on Stuff
+- Runes
+- Hidetomo portrait

+### d